 We recommend that you start with two, one on and one in the wash.
 A baby can be a messy creature with leaking nappies and spitting up milk!

-Transitioning on your baby from Swaddle (closed poppers) to Sleeping Bag (open poppers)
+When do I transition my baby from Swaddle (closed poppers) to Sleeping Bag (open poppers)?

 Can my baby sleep with their arms up in a Cocoon Swaddle?